RedisBloom/RedisBloom/docs/Commands.md

 ### Description

-Check if an item may exists, or certainly does not exist in the Bloom Filter.
+Determines whether an item may exist in the Bloom Filter or not.

 ### Parameters